nick-solly/knimer/README.md

 - Allow customisable KNIME extensions to be installed
 - Add a diagram of the AWS infrastructure this module creates
 - Improve handling of KNIME product versioning
+- Add GitHub Releases and versioning to the Docker images